spro/practical-pytorch/char-rnn-classification/char-rnn-classification.md

 ![png](output_32_0.png)

 You can pick out bright spots off the main axis that show which languages it guesses incorrectly, e.g. Korean for Chinese.
-It seems to do very well with Vietnamese (perhaps because of the tiny training set), and very poorly with English (perhaps because of overlap with other languages).
+It seems to do very well with Greek, and very poorly with English (perhaps because of overlap with other languages).

 # Running on User Input